apmckinlay/insidesuneido/index.md

 Previously there were some minor issues with inconsistent results between *cSuneido* and *jSuneido* due to the different implementations and precisions.
 This should no longer be an issue - they should now give identical results.

 Unfortunately, JavaScript does not have 64 bit integers, it only has binary floating point numbers, with bitwise operations defined as 32 bit.
 (Internally, JavaScript implementations usually use integers.)
 To work around this, *suneido.js* uses JavaScript floats as 52 bit integers.
 This provides a little over 15 digits of precision - not quite the 16 that Suneido nominally provides.

+For compatibility, the packed format was *not* changed with the switch to Dnum.
+However, the old format is not the most efficient for Dnum.
+The plan is to switch this (along with several other representation improvements - records/tuples and packed objects) in 2019.

 [Bit Twiddling (Dnum)](https://thesoftwarelife.blogspot.com/2018/03/bit-twiddling.html)